dueprincipati/neonstack/README.md

 To use this starter kit for your project:

-1. Click the "Use this template" button at the top of this repository.
+1. Fork this repository by clicking the "Fork" button at the top right of this page.
    (Alternatively, you can clone the repository and then remove the `.git` folder to start fresh)

 2. Clone your new repository: